ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to %AppData%\Local\Larian Studios\Baldur's Gate 3 and delete the LevelCache folder.**

 ## Listonomicon v4.3 (WIP)
 Save safe?
-Maybe.
-I would only update if you want to start a new game.
-If you just want to fix bugs currently in Listo, update [this mod](https://www.nexusmods.com/baldursgate3/mods/14885?tab=files) and hopefully you can continue your current campaign without too many issues.
+No. If you just want to fix bugs currently in Listo, update [this mod](https://www.nexusmods.com/baldursgate3/mods/14885?tab=files) and hopefully you can continue your current campaign without too many issues.

+(technically yes, but I would only update if you want to start a new game.
+If you aren't playing any of the removed classes/content then you COULD update, and then manually downgrade Many More Monsters one version or get Goon's mid-game-update-MMM-fix-patch)

 1. ADDED Unholy Smite for Oathbreakers.
 2. ADDED Improved Unholy Smite for Oathbreakers.